Culminating project planning must begin well in advance of graduation. The process will take a minimum of two semesters.

 Thesis

-You and your committee chair and culminating project committee must agree to one disciplinary based style guide to follow for preparation of the culminating project.
+The student, committee chair, and culminating project committee must agree to one disciplinary-based style guide to follow for preparation of the culminating project.

 Creative Work